What is Bad Debt Expense Formula?

 Formula #1

-In the percentage of the outstanding debtor, a certain percentage of debtors is recorded as bad debt expense based on their aging or in simple word based on how old debtors are.
-For example, the company will record 1% as bad debts from debtors, which are not older than 30 days and 2.5% from debtors, which are not older than 60 days.
+In the percentage of the outstanding debtor, a certain percentage of debtors is recorded as bad debt expense based on their aging or simply based on how old debtors are.
+For example, the company will record 1% as bad debts from debtors, not older than 30 days, and 2.5% from debtors, not older than 60 days.

 Formula #2